reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 ### Stakeholders
 - Attorneys are thinking about it.
 - The “younger” generation will push policy forward, along with their educators.
+- The US government needs to invest more in cybersecurity over building a border wall as cybersecurity poses a greater threat to the country.

 ### AI Liability and Compensation
 - Insurance is one way to deal with damage from AI; establish compulsory insurance pools.